genderkit/genderkit/_resources/wait-times.md

 layout: misc
 title: UK service wait times
 description: List of waits for UK gender services
-attention-title: Updated July 2021
+attention-title: Updated Aug 2021
-attention-text: This is the most recent information provided by each organisation by 2021-07-30.
+attention-text: This is the most recent information provided by each organisation by 2021-08-15.
 ---

 ### Important notes